Select Page

 Selection Process & Team Formation

-All age eligible athletes will have the opportunity for a minimum number of skates in their zone.
+All age eligible athletes (see ‘Athlete Eligibility’ below) will have the opportunity for a minimum number of skates in their zone.
 Lead evaluators will be centrally trained and work with evaluators locally.
 The same evaluation criteria and ranking system will be applied across the province.

 Athletes from ALL zones will be ranked and placed in one list.
 From there, they will be drafted onto balanced teams and assigned a zone to represent.

-1. Each zone will be represented by at least 10 skaters and 2 goaltenders, unless the zone has fewer than 12 skaters try out in which case 75% of skaters will advance to the draft stage.
+1. Each zone will be represented by at least 10 skaters and 2 goaltenders, unless they have fewer than that attend tryouts.

 2. The top 10 skaters from each zone will advance to the draft stage, and top 40+ athletes remaining on the province-wide list will advance as well.